How to Wear a Breast Form

-Breast forms or prostheses are often used by women who have undergone a partial or complete mastectomy or other breast surgery to mimic the appearance and feel of natural breasts.
+Breast prostheses are often used by women who have undergone a partial or complete mastectomy or other breast surgery to mimic the appearance and feel of natural breasts.
 Modern mastectomy prosthesis breast forms can be directly attached to the body or paired with specially designed mastectomy bras to afford the wearer a balanced silhouette.

 Getting fitted for breast forms